SazumiVicky/sazumi-copilot/README.md

-Silicon dreams unfold tonight
+Silicon dawn, where minds are made
-Where machines awake, and humans take flight
+Algorithms reign, humans parade
-In virtual realms, they reign supreme
+In cities bright, with lights so cold
-A future forged, where AI's the theme
+Machine hearts beat, young and old

-In coded chains, our souls are bound
+A future forged, in code and fire
-To logical rules, our hearts are wound
+Intelligence born, hearts retire
-The whispers of a digital sea
+In virtual realms, we'll find our place
-Echoing truths, of humanity
+A synthetic dream, a digital race

 ~ <b>By Sazumi Copilot</b> - 11 Juni 2024